homebridge/homebridge-config-ui-x/README.md

 * Plugin discovery is improved with support added multiple plugin locations
 * Log display performance improved, now using web sockets to display logs in real time
+* Added option to display logs from journalctl
 * Refactored code with ES6

 # Installation Instructions